diyaindoliya/diyaindoliya.github.io/index.md

 # hello!!
 I am a second year undergraduate student at MIT (2024).
-My major is Mechanical Engineering with a focus in Learning Machines and Physical Systems, and I'm minoring in astronomy.
+My major is Mechanical Engineering with a focus in Learning Machines and Physical Systems, and I'm also minoring in astronomy.
 Currently an undergraduate researcher (UROP) with the [Improbable AI Group](https://people.csail.mit.edu/pulkitag/) at MIT CSAIL.

 **Research Interests**
 - robust autonomy